Xiangyu-Gao/Radar-multiple-perspective-object-detection/README.md

 ## License

-RAMP-CNN is release under MIT license (see [LICENSE](LICENSE)).
+RAMP-CNN is released under an MIT license (see [LICENSE](LICENSE)).

 ## Acknowlegement
-This project is not possible without multiple great opensourced codebase and dataset.
+This project is not possible without multiple great open-source codebases and datasets.
 We list some notable examples below.

 * [microDoppler](https://github.com/Xiangyu-Gao/mmWave-radar-signal-processing-and-microDoppler-classification)
 * [rodnet](https://github.com/yizhou-wang/RODNet)